polyaxon/polyaxon/templates/polyaxon_cli/commands/experiment_group.md

 If no project/group is provided, the command will default to the currently initialized project/last used group.

-If no project/group is provided and no project/group is initialized, the command will raise.
+If no project/group is provided and no project/group is cached, the command will raise.

 Usage: